AVER343/evalaunch/docs/Deployment.md

 ## Vercel Deployment, Environment Variables, and Build Pipeline

 ### Overview
-The eVALaunche website is optimized for deployment on Vercel, leveraging Next.js features for optimal performance and automatic deployments.
+The eVaLaunche website is optimized for deployment on Vercel, leveraging Next.js features for optimal performance and automatic deployments.

 ### Vercel Deployment